DarkGames26/mediawiki-extensions-Sitenotice2/README.md

 ```
 3. **✔️Done** - Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

-## 👀 Notes
+### 👀 Notes
-⚠️ This extension should not be used at the same time as DismissableSiteNotice, since it was created based on that extension, therefore it has all the functionality that DismissableSiteNotice already included.
+⚠️ This extension should not be used with DismissableSiteNotice.
+It was created based on that extension, so it has all the functionality that DismissableSiteNotice already had.

 ## 🧞 Configurations
-**Configurations.**
+**Available configurations**

 | ⚙️ | Name | Description | Values | Default
 :--- | :--- | :--- | :--- | :---